randomir/envie/README.md

 ﻿# Navigate and manage Python VirtualEnvs

-The `shenv` is an ultra lightweight set of Bash functions aiming to increase your productivity when dealing with everyday VirtualEnv tasks, like: creating, destroying, listing and switching environments.
+The `envie` is an ultra lightweight set of Bash functions aiming to increase your productivity when dealing with everyday VirtualEnv tasks, like: creating, destroying, listing and switching environments.